webcam not working windows 10

 • Press Windows + R, type regedit and click ok to open the Windows registry editor.

-• Backup registry database then navigate the following key
+• Back up the registry database, then navigate the following key

 • HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows Media Foundation > Platform

-• Create a new DWORD file and give it value of 0.
+• Create a new DWORD file and set its value to 0.

-• Restart your computer and see it has fixed Windows camera error 0xA00F4244.
+• Restart your computer and see if it has fixed the Windows camera error 0xA00F4244.

 Your Webcam is Damaged

-Sometimes, Your webcam may be fully or partially damaged, It may create trouble to your camera app or other programs.
-So that make sure your camera is physically not damaged.
-Check This Video steps performed manually to fix the webcam not working Windows 10 laptops, fix we can’t find camera error 0xA00F4244.
+Sometimes, your webcam may be fully or partially damaged, which can cause trouble with your camera app or other programs.
+Make sure your camera is not physically damaged.
+Check this video for steps performed manually to fix the webcam not working on Windows 10 laptops, including the fix for the camera error 0xA00F4244 we can’t find.

 Steve Ballmer